Student-Lyf/RamLife/README.md

 	</pre>

 To be able to run and debug the app, run `flutter run`.
 To simply download it, run `flutter build apk` or `flutter build ios`, plug in your phone and run `flutter install`.

-**NOTE THAT THE iOS VERSION IS CURRENTLY BROKEN AND WILL NOT BUILD**